-- Delete unnecessary prepositional phrases such as prior to, with regard to, on the basis that . . .
+- Delete unnecessary prepositions such as prior to, with regard to, on the basis that . . .

 How and why this works: Prepositions signal relationships in time and space.
 With few exceptions, we can’t write meaningful sentences without them.
 But when we use too many, the result is cluttered prose that makes readers work harder than they should.
 Effective editing can spot and reduce phrases that add bloat rather than substance.